thevibemetaverse/metaverse/docs/implementation-plan.md

    - Create multiple complexity levels for shaders
    - Implement automatic tier selection based on distance
    - Measure GPU load reduction for distant portals
+   - **Dependency**: Requires Phase 2B (Shader Uniform Optimization) for baseline shader efficiency

 ### Success Criteria for Phase 3:
-- Additional 20-25% frame rate improvement
+- Additional 20-25% frame rate improvement (target: achieve 60-65 FPS on mid-range desktop)
-- Support for at least 50% more portals at same performance
+- Support for at least 50% more portals at same performance (target: 45 portals at baseline FPS)
-- Mobile performance improved by 100% from baseline
+- Mobile performance improved by 100% from baseline (target: 30 FPS on mid-range mobile from 15 FPS)

-## Phase 4: Final Optimizations (Week 8-10)
+## Phase 4: Final Optimizations (Week 9-12)
 These advanced optimizations focus on maximizing performance and scaling to larger portal numbers.
+Extended timeline to account for potential delays in complex implementations.

 ### Phase 4A: Advanced Rendering Techniques
 1. **Portal Effect Optimization**